-The Doctoring 3 course director will use the longitudinal clerkship evaluations, exam grades, small group assessments, PACE writing assignments completion, and documentation of patient encounters assessment to determine the student's grade.
+The Doctoring 3 course director will use the 2 chronic care clerkship evaluations (includes patient and staff evaluations), 2 didactic session evaluations (includes PACE writing assignments completion), 1 Chronic Care Clerkship patient documentation evaluation, and proof of 4 CME (live) credits to determine the student's grade.
 There is a mid-year formative feedback session given to each student by their regional campus dean.

 Any breach of professional conduct will be thoroughly investigated by the Doctoring 3 course director and the appropriate regional campus dean, and may form the basis for concluding that a student has not satisfactorily met the goals of Doctoring 3.
-As a performance-based course, all students will be expected to achieve competency defined as achieving a passing grade.
+As a performance-based course, all students will be expected to achieve competency defined as earning a passing grade.
 Students who do not meet this standard will be required to remediate deficiencies before being advanced to the fourth year.